Magical place!

 Roc de Cambes 2010 94p

-Tasted seven times - in last time in October 2017.
+Tasted seven times - last time in October 2017.
 Consistent notes.
 It was a potent and strong wine, intense on the nose, with chocolate and black cherries and many big, fat, ripe tannins.
 Everything was in excellent balance.
 It is a fantastic wine with a tremendous aromatic touch and complexity.
 Undoubtedly, it's the best RDC I've ever experienced here.

 Roc de Cambes 2009 92p